Sean-McConnachie/physics_engine_mc/README.md

 Download [Minecraft Forge 1.19.2](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.19.2.html) and place the `.jar` found in `/builds` into the `mods` folder.
 Then run Minecraft.

+### How blocks are updated
+After some testing I found that drawing and undrawing (i.e. placing and breaking) blocks is quite an expensive operation.
+Therefore, the `MovingStructure` (see `update` function) uses logic to determine whether or not the previous location of the structure has any overlapping blocks with the current location with the strucutre.
+Subsequently, only the required blocks are updated and delete.
+This was about 50x more performant than redrawing the whole structure.
+It can also do this in any direction/change in direction.

 ### Future versions
 - Add `stl`/`obj` support
 - For `obj`s add texture support